phamnam1805/ebpf-tcprtt/README.md

 1. Parse CLI flags and convert dotted IPv4 strings to uint32 network-order values.
 2. Set rodata variables in the loaded eBPF object (so the BPF program knows filter settings).
-3. Attach the eBPF fentry and start a goroutine that periodically (1s) iterates the `hists` map and prints the contents.
+3. Attach the eBPF fentry and start a goroutine that periodically (10s) iterates the `hists` map and prints the contents.
 4. On shutdown, detach and close BPF objects cleanly.

 ## Troubleshooting

 - "Failed to load BPF object": run with root or ensure CAP_BPF, and ensure clang/llvm are installed.
-- "No output": generate TCP traffic (curl), or loosen filters; ensure the binary is running as root and BTF is present at `/sys/kernel/btf/vmlinux`.
 - Map layout mismatch: If you change `struct hist` in `bpf/tcprtt.h`, regenerate bindings and user-space decoding logic.

 ## Use Cases